Metro Detroit parents and beyond are creating study spaces to help their children excel in academics — all from the comforts of their own home.

 Keep it comfy

-Ginnie Wade, Oxford mother of three (ages 15, 11, and 3) says that while she made a comfortable study space out of her second-story loft area for her children – replete with a spy window – they found themselves drawn to other areas.
+Ginnie Wade, Oxford mother of three (ages 15, 11, and 3 at the time of this article’s publication) says that while she made a comfortable study space out of her second-story loft area for her children — replete with a spy window — they found themselves drawn to other areas.

 During the non-winter seasons her two older children do homework in their backyard on hammocks swinging between the trees while the family’s chickens run around their multi-acre property.
 Other times she’ll find one of them tucked between the dining room table and chairs doing homework.